luke-thorburn/bridging-systems/conf/src/pages/home.md

 longTitle: What is a bridging system?
 ---

 This is the home page.
-Tada.